A Bag for Rags

 - Bags (e.g., plastic grocery bag, paper lunch sack, etc.)

-Tell the children they will make a rag bag while they read and write words ending with –ag, such as, rag, bag, tag, wag, drag.
+The children will make a rag bag while they read and write words ending with –ag, such as, rag, bag, tag, wag, drag.

 Make a rag bag

-- Display the mini book Rag Bag (see below) large enough for the children to see and read the text together as a group.
+- Display the mini book Rag Bag large enough for the children to see and read the text together as a group.

 - Have the children act out the mini book: